fibo/dflow/gh-pages/contributing.md

 ## Project deploy

-Three commit bits are needed to publish a new version:
+Two commit bits are needed to publish a new version:

 * npm
 * GitHub repository